aescerr/codecompanion-spinners.nvim/README.md

 ### 📚 Resources
 - [CodeCompanion UI Documentation](https://codecompanion.olimorris.dev/usage/ui.html) - Learn more about CodeCompanion's UI features and spinner concepts
 - [CodeCompanion Discussions](https://github.com/olimorris/codecompanion.nvim/discussions) - Community discussions about UI enhancements and spinner ideas

-### 🤝 Contributing
-We welcome contributions!
-Please see the main repository for contribution guidelines and feel free to open issues or discussions for this extension.

-### 📹 Project Sharing
-This project was developed and shared publicly to help other Neovim users enhance their CodeCompanion experience with beautiful, customizable spinners.
-The code is freely available for anyone to use, modify, and contribute to.